mcstoer/Verus-Desktop/docs/Credentials.md

 4. Add the encrypted credential to the contentmultimap using `updateidentity` with
       - `name`: the identity's address
-      - `contentmultimap`: the hashed `vrsc::identity.credentials` key with the data descriptor of the encrypted credential
+      - `contentmultimap`: the hashed vdxfkey from Step 3 with the data descriptor of the encrypted credential

     <details><summary>Example:</summary>